 Creating a Strong password

 So passwords are important, but do you know what makes for a strong password?
-The general concensus, which is available everywhere on the Net, and I mean everywhere, is that it should NOT
+The general consensus, which is available everywhere on the Net, and I mean everywhere, is that it should NOT

-contain particulars about your name, birth dates, social security, passport, driver’s license or any identifying documents.
+- contain particulars about your name, birth date, social security, passport, driver’s license or any identifying documents.
 The same goes for details of your close family members.